Skip to main content

 Significant data fiduciary

-The Central government may designate a data fiduciary as an SDF based on several factors like the volume and sensitivity of the data processed or risk to national security and electoral democracy etc.
+The Central government may designate a data fiduciary as an SDF based on several factors like the volume and sensitivity of the data processed, or risk to national security and electoral democracy, etc.

 It has a few additional obligations like appointing a Data Protection Officer (DPO) and a data auditor, conducting regular impact assessments and data audits, etc.

-Consent managers
+Consent managers under India’s DPDP Act

-The law applies to any person who processes digital personal data other than for personal or domestic context if:
+The law applies to any person who processes digital personal data other than for a personal or domestic context if:

 • The processing of personal data takes place within Indian territory